gauthma/myvim/README.md

 My vim configuration
 ===
 The name pretty much says it all.
-Note that besides the "master" branch -- which is for everyday use -- there is also the "devel" branch, which is where I do my vim-experiments!

 Requirements:
 ---